8 Things To Do In Copenhagen During Christmas

 Experience stunning Christmas decorations at Hotel D’Angleterre & Magasin Du Nord

 Be sure to visit Kongens Nytorv during your stay.
 It’s one of the most colorful areas during some of the darkest days of the year and the lights and decorations are wonderful!
-In particular, the lights at Hotel D’Angleterre have become somewhat of a tradition for many Copenhageners to visit during the Christmas month.
+This is also where you’ll find one of the biggest Christmas markets in the city.

 Visit Tivoli in her lovely Christmas dress

-Despite conventional wisdom, it’s not always Copenhagen receives snow, but that doesn’t matter to Copenhageners.
+Despite conventional wisdom, it’s not every year that Copenhagen receives snow, but that doesn’t matter to Copenhageners.
 Inside Tivoli, you will be able to feel the familiar spirit snow brings with it, as what makes Tivoli magical is how they adapt to seasons.
-In particular, the Christmas season is quite magical with all sorts of decorations an intimate setting and their lovely Christmas market that takes place in and around wooden huts with real fireplaces around to cozy up at.
+In particular, the Christmas season is quite wonderful with all sorts of decorations an intimate setting and their lovely Christmas market that takes place in and around wooden huts with real fireplaces around to cozy up at.

 Take a stroll in beautiful Nyhavn and experience its atmosphere